gcid12/cheat_sheets/README.md

 ---

 ### BUNDLER
-(Manage Gems for Rails, keep track of them)
+Gems Manager for Rails.

 ```
 gem install bundler
 ```

-When you need to have something that you just installed immediately
+Rehash to have new installations available.

 ```
 rbenv rehash